-This is a 'critical thinking' course.
-This course introduces students to global environmental issues (historic, present, and future), and the impact on tomorrow's design and construction professions.
+Introduction to global environmental issues (historic, present, and future), and the impact on tomorrow's design and construction professions.
 Issues will include, but shall not be limited to global warming, energy consumption, population, natural resource consumption, air and water quality, waste management, facilities operation management, politics, and facilities design & construction.
-Through extensive readings, research, dialogue, and debates, students will establish a personal position (opinion) on each of the topics covered.
-Guest speakers will also be invited.
-Students will develop reports and presentations on various related issues, as well as develop ideas for solutions to problems related to environmental issues.
-The impact on the design and construction industry, including 'Green Building' and 'LEED Accreditation and Certification/Criteria' will also be addressed on each issue.
-Restricted to Community Colleges only.
+The impact on the design and construction industry, including 'Green Building' and 'LEED Accreditation and Certification/Criteria' will also be addressed.
+May be repeated up to 3 credits.
+Restricted to Community Colleges campuses only.